emseph/ServerDB/README.md

 # ServerDB
- Java App with UI with basic MySQL Connections
+GUI coded in Java with basic MySQL Connections